kapteyn-astro/kapteyn/SPHINX/kmpfittutorial.rst

 In the literature [Num]_ we can find analytical expressions for the standard errors of weighted fits for standard linear regression.
-We want to discuss the derivation of analytical errors for weighted fits to demonstrate that these errors are also represented by the elements of the so called variance-covariance matrix (or just covariance matrix), which is also a result of a fit with *kmpfit* (attribute ``Fitter.covar``).
+We want to discuss the derivation of analytical errors for weighted fits to demonstrate that these errors are also represented by the elements of the so-called variance-covariance matrix (or just covariance matrix), which is also a result of a fit with *kmpfit* (attribute ``Fitter.covar``).
 How should we interpret these errors?
 For instance in Numerical Recipes, [Num]_